eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-ant/index.md

-# EuGENia: Automated Invocation with Ant
+# Eugenia: Automated Invocation with Ant
-EuGENia can be called from Ant, using the `<epsilon.eugenia>` Ant task.
+Eugenia can be called from Ant, using the `<epsilon.eugenia>` Ant task.
 This way, the creation of the GMF editors can be easily automated by using a standard Ant Builder.
 Additionally, the Ant task has several features which are not currently available through the regular graphical user interface.

-In this article, we will show how to invoke the EuGENia Ant task and offer some recommendations on how to adopt it.
+In this article, we will show how to invoke the Eugenia Ant task and offer some recommendations on how to adopt it.

 ## Basic usage
-The EuGENia Ant task only requires specifying the source Emfatic description or Ecore model through the `src` attribute:
+The Eugenia Ant task only requires specifying the source Emfatic description or Ecore model through the `src` attribute:

 ```xml
 <!-- Generate myfile.ecore from myfile.emf and then proceed -->